SerenTera/monster-marker/README.md

 # monster-marker
 A Tera Proxy module that warns you when specific objects(mobs like mongos/blue boxes) are in your VISIBLE vicinity (ie: IN YOUR SIGHT) and puts a marker on them.
 ## Updates
-Latest Version: v4.2.2 NA Anniversary Terron Event
+Latest Version: v4.2.3 Add Khemadia for letters farming

 Version History: